-Many times here at WFHW we have come across products that suggest: “we have solved the problem of showing regular people how to build a profitable website” and that it can be done by “working for just one hour a day”.
+Many times here at WFHW we have come across products that suggest: “we have solved the problem of showing regular people how to build a profitable website”.

-The Blog Curation site does look very professionally put together and the information provided is up to date according to the websites copyright date.
+The Blog Curation website does look very professionally put together and the information provided is up to date according to the websites copyright date.

 Moving on I started looking into what this website provides and it seems to offer people with non-profitable websites the chance to improve their chances of long term financial success, through their websites.